falkensmz/tw1tter0s1nt/README.md

 ![WhatsApp Image 2021-06-13 at 17 13 58](https://user-images.githubusercontent.com/83426553/121810787-d1007580-cc6a-11eb-9319-330e9a5e2068.jpeg)

-Hello everybody, I go by the name c0m3t-k2 or just c0m3t.
+Hello everybody, I go by the name c0m3t-k2 or falkensmaze.

 I have created this tool for begginers, to automate the process of twint.